Articles

 The phrase became so associated with Julia that it appears on merchandise, cookbooks, and tributes to her memory.

-Fun Facts About Julia Child
+What Are Some Fun Facts About Julia Child?

-Here are surprising facts about Julia’s life:
+Here are 10 surprising facts about Julia’s remarkable life.

 1. She Was 6’2″ Tall